quintype/malibu/tutorial/pre-render.md

 There are few steps you need to follow in order to setup your Prerender app

-1. The first thing as you need to update framewor library  `@quintype/framework` to the beta version (`4.2.5-pre-render.2`) (Note: currently we have not publised a major version of it.)
+1. The first thing as you need to update framework library  `@quintype/framework` to the beta version (`4.2.5-pre-render.2`) (Note: currently we have not publised a major version of it.)

 2. The second step is to whitelist the list of urls in Cloudflare, for that you may [contact support](mailto:support@quintype.com) for it.